Product innovations in German life insurance

 The deployment pipeline which encompasses all processing and validation stages that a piece of software passes through before it is released is fully automated.
 The pipeline ensures that changes made to the software code by the developers actually make it to the end user as intended – as quickly as possible yet without compromising on quality.
 In the process, every single change is integrated into the entire system directly.

-The use of continuous delivery and continuous integration for the policy management system msg.Life Factory makes it possible to provide quality software releases on a daily basis or in just a few hours.
+The use of continuous delivery and continuous integration for the policy administration system msg.Life Factory makes it possible to provide quality software releases on a daily basis or in just a few hours.
 Urgent changes can be delivered at short notice without the customer being forced to wait for other features to be completed.
 Customer requirements can be implemented quickly and flexibly. msg life uses continuous delivery in standard and custom projects, meaning that changes and adjustments to a standard project are also made to custom projects.
 This guarantees consistently high quality in both standard and custom projects.

 The use of continuous delivery dramatically lowers the risks of delivering a release.
 Automating the entire process drastically reduces the amount of time and work required, which in turn leads to significantly lower costs.